jessicaGA/MSTU_4031/reveal.js/slides/slides_10.md

 ##Final Project

-__December 9th__
+__December 9th__: Code Reviews

-Code Reviews.
-You will review a classmates code and provide suggestion on how they can improve the code.
+You will review a classmate's code and provide suggestion on how they can improve.

 ---